christian-cleberg/cleberg.net/content/blog/2022-03-23-cloudflare-dns-api.md

 access your service even when the IP of the server changes.

-The process below uses the [Cloudflare API](https://api.cloudflare.com/) to update DNS `A` records with the server's current IP.
+The process below uses the [Cloudflare API](https://api.cloudflare.com/) to update DNS `A` and `AAAA` records with the server's current IP.
 If you use another DNS provider, you will have to find a way to update your DNS (or find a way to get a static IP).

 First, install `jq` since we will use it in the next script: